thehyve/tmtk/docs/data_templates.rst

 -----------------------

-Using the ``tmtk.toolbox.create_study_from_templates()`` function you can process any templates you have filled in, and output the contents to a format that can be uploaded to tranSMART.
+Using the ``tmtk.toolbox.create_study_from_templates()`` function you can process any template you have filled in, and output the contents to a format that can be uploaded to tranSMART.
 It has the following parameters:

 - ``ID`` **(Mandatory)** Unique identifier of the study.
 This argument does not define the name of the study, that will be derived from ``Level 1`` of the clinical data tree sheet.